MMN3003/knowledge/sishemi/features.md

 	- [ ] who can withdraw money
 - [ ] follow user
 - [ ] create home feed from user followed or teams followed by user
-- [ ] search coach by name city sport category
+- [ ] search coach and team by name city sport category fan count, member count
+- [ ] add coach history and team honors
+- [ ] user profile like linkedin